2022 D1 Grand Prix series

-2022 Gran Turismo D1 Grand Prix series is the 22nd season of D1 Grand Prix started from April 24 on Fuji Speedway and ended on November 6 on Ebisu Circuit.
+2022 Gran Turismo D1 Grand Prix series was the 22nd season of D1 Grand Prix and it started from April 24 on Fuji Speedway and ended on November 6 on Ebisu Circuit.

 Naoki Nakamura entered the season as the Defending Champion.

 Masashi Yokoi won his third championship with Masato Kawabata winning the Tanso (Solo Run) championship.

 Regulation Changes

-In an attempt to reduce grip D1GP now only permitted tires that met the UN/ECE R117-02 international standard for wet performance, noise and rolling resistance.
+In an attempt to reduce grip from specialised tires, D1GP now mandates the UN/ECE R117-02 international standard for wet performance, noise and rolling resistance.
 The grip reduction is implemented in order to decrease damaged cause by tires to the road surfaces and also to increase tire choices.
 The tires that will be used will undergo an inspection before being able to be use in competition.

-As of result of the regulation change Linglong and Sailun could not provide tires that meet the requirements and force to pull out from competition.
+This rule change caused Linglong and Sailun to withdraw from the series because of an inability to provide tires with such specification.

-Following dispute over a pit time limit in Autopolis, the time given to fix car between the battle now limited to 3 minutes with an official holding a countdown as the car being repaired.
+Following dispute over a pit time limit in Autopolis, the time given to service a vehicle between rounds is limited to three minutes.
+An official will be observing the clock as the cars are being serviced.